 My childhood home was a home of books; thousands of books, I don’t recall many picture books, but we had shelves of quality novels mixed with twaddle.
-These surrounds encouraged my own love of reading.
+This immersion in quality literature encouraged my own love of reading.

 Making the decision early on to home educate our children, I began reading about home education approaches and knew our learning would not be reliant on text books.
 When I first read of Charlotte Mason I was immediately drawn to her love of Living Books, I had found someone whose experience bore out my instinctive thoughts!
 The past 17 years of parenting have been filled with reading, books are an integral part of our home and family culture.
 We talk about characters and plots together, we read together, we laugh and cry over books together.
 Well okay I’m the one who mostly cries (along with an unnamed child or two.)

 When I think back over the years books are entwined within many family moments; numerous memories are centered around the times spent reading books and different books in particular hold a place in our family’s annuals.
 We fondly remember the many mornings we spent reading our Saint stories until Morning Tea when my voice begged for mercy, pleading with the children that I could no longer go on.
 St Pius X would have to be one of our very favourites from this time, we still talk and laugh about his humorous approach.
 Then there was the day we began Caddie Woodlawn and the children begged I continue, which I did all day until tea time, my voice was so hoarse.
 The series we read for pure fun that have become part of our family culture, Redwall and Ranger’s Apprentice are two that come immediately to mind.
 One of my dearest memories was the winter Michelangelo was a newborn; we spent weeks huddled on the lounge under a doona, reading the entire collection of Beatrix Potter.
 To this day Beatrix Potter remains a family favourite.